broncowdd/BoZoN/readme.md

 ## Minimalist Drag & drop file sharing app

 - Install: just unzip on your server; no database/ php 5.2.
 Then go to admin.php page and create your login/pass.
-- Config: just change globals in the core.php file.
+- Config: just change config.php file.
 - Upload a file: go to admin.php page, connect and then drop files in the dashed area... that's it !
 - Organize files & folders, share them, manage the shared access etc.